 What does GRAY smoke from my exhaust mean?

 Gray smoke is hard to diagnose directly.
 Like blue smoke, it can mean that the car is burning oil or suffering from a bad turbocharger.
 Take the same precautions as with blue smoke, and check for excessive oil consumption.

 Gray smoke can also be an issue with your automatic transmission fluid getting burned up in the engine.
 A faulty transmission vacuum modulator would be the culprit in this situation, leading to transmission fluid getting sucked into the engine and getting burned up.

 Furthermore, gray smoke could mean a stuck PCV valve.
 The PCV system (Positive Crankcase Ventilation) cuts down on harmful emissions by recycling them back into the combustion chamber.
 However, when the PCV valve gets stuck, pressure can build and lead to oil leaks.
 Fortunately, PCV valves aren’t expensive and can be a quick job for a mechanic or a do-it-yourselfer.

 What does WHITE smoke from my exhaust mean?

 White smoke can be nothing to be concerned about if it’s thin, like vapor.
 This is probably the result of normal condensation buildup inside the exhaust system.
 This kind of smoke disappears quickly.

-However, thicker smoke is a big problem, and can be caused the engine burning coolant.
+However, thicker smoke is a big problem and can be caused by the engine burning coolant.
 This can be the result of a serious issue like a blown head gasket, a damaged cylinder head, or a cracked engine block – all of which are costly repairs.